freeCodeCamp/how-to-contribute-to-open-source/README.md

 - [What Can I Do For Mozilla](http://whatcanidoformozilla.org/) - figure out what you can work on by answering a bunch of questions about your skill set and interests
 - [Start Mozilla](https://twitter.com/StartMozilla) - a Twitter account that tweets about issues fit for contributors new to the Mozilla ecosystem

+## Open Source Projects to contribute to:
+- [GNOME](https://wiki.gnome.org/Newcomers) - Contribute to the GNOME project which builds the GNOME Desktop Environment.

 ## Useful articles for new open source contributors
 - ["How to find your first open source bug to fix"](https://medium.freecodecamp.com/finding-your-first-open-source-project-or-bug-to-work-on-1712f651e5ba#.slc8i2h1l) by [@Shubheksha](https://github.com/Shubheksha)
 - ["First Timers Only"](https://medium.com/@kentcdodds/first-timers-only-78281ea47455) by [@kentcdodds](https://github.com/kentcdodds)